Write 0.55 As A Fraction

 • Q: What if the decimal has a repeating pattern?

 • A: Converting repeating decimals to fractions requires a different method, often involving setting up an equation and solving for the fraction.
-For example, 0.333... (where the 3 repeats infinitely) is equivalent to 1/3.
+Here's one way to look at it: 0.333... (where the 3 repeats infinitely) is equivalent to 1/3.

 • Q: Is there a shortcut for converting simple decimals to fractions?